 Sugary foods and snacks, soda pop, smoking, chewing tobacco, and teeth grinding all can play a role in dental health:

 - It is important to brush your teeth after consuming sugary foods or drinks, because sugar can accelerate tooth decay.
 Soda contains phosphoric acid, which can inhibit calcium absorption.
-Teenage girls are especially at risk as they accumulate most of their bone mass by age 17 and need calcium to keep their bones and teeth strong.
+However, wait at least 30 minutes before brushing, as brushing immediately after consuming these types of foods can cause enamel erosion.

 - Smoking and chewing tobacco can also damage your teeth and gums.
-For reasons not totally understood, smokers are twice as likely to lose their teeth than nonsmokers.
+Due to the unhealthy effects that habitual tobacco consumption has on the mouth and throat, smokers are twice as likely to lose teeth as nonsmokers.

 - Grinding your teeth can make them shorter and more prone to decay.